taidaesal/vulkano_tutorial/docs/section_1.md

 You see here that we've declared a single framebuffer attachment and named it `color`.
 In reality, we could name it pretty much anything we'd like but it's idiomatic to name your attachments after their function.
 This attachment is a color type attachment so we just name it that.

-Going through the options in the attachment now we have `load: Clear` which tells Vulkan that the contents of the framebuffer should be cleared at the start of the render pass, `store: Store` which tells Vulkan that we want to store the results of the render pass in this attachment, `format: swapchain.format()` is where we set the format of the render attachment to be the same as the format of our swapchain, and `samples: 1` indicates that we're not using multi-sampling.
+Going through the options in the attachment now we have `load: Clear` which tells Vulkan that the contents of the framebuffer should be cleared at the start of the render pass, `store: Store` which tells Vulkan that we want to store the results of the render pass in this attachment, `format: swapchain.image_format()` is where we set the image format of the render attachment to be the same as the format of our swapchain, and `samples: 1` indicates that we're not using multi-sampling.

 Under `pass:` you see that we only have a single render pass, and that render pass contains a single attachment.
 If we wanted to have an attachment to, say, store normals data we'd need to remember to add it here.